Nullptr-Studios/Project-Hotline/README.md

 Functions and classes are named using `PascalCase` and **MUST** have proper documentation with parameters and returns (if not void)

-When using `Unity.Log("message");`, a variable must be declared so it can be turn on or off.
+When using `Debug.Log("message");`, a variable must be declared so it can be turn on or off.
 Variable **MUST** be declared like this:
 ```csharp
 #if UNITY_EDITOR